 3. What documents are required?

-Well, mostly require 13 documents and check them here what are they.
+Well, mostly requires 13 documents, and check them here what are they.
 You can add additional documents if you think that adds value to the visa interview

-The visa fees is 75 EUR for adults.
-Always check current exchange rate before your appointment
+The visa fee is 75 EUR for adults.
+Always check the current exchange rate before your appointment

-5. Can I visa pay fees as cash at the time of visa interview?
+5. Can I visa pay fees in cash at the time of the visa interview?

 Cash is accepted at some locations and some not.
-Check embassy website as per your location
+Check the embassy website as per your location

 6. I took Demand Draft of Visa fees 2 days or earlier, will it be accepted?